AllStarLink/ASL3-Manual/docs/config/simpleusb_conf.md

     C-Media CM119B devices always have `rxboost=yes`.
 This setting has no effect with USB radio interfaces using that chip.

 ### rxondelay=
-This option determines the number of 20ms audio frames to delay after the hardware COR goes active, before the signal is considered valid and COR is asserted to `app_rpt`.
+This option determines the time in milliseconds to delay after the hardware COR goes active, before the signal is considered valid and COR is asserted to `app_rpt`.
 If `txoffdelay` is also set (non-zero), then the transmitter has to be off for `txoffdelay` **AND** COR has to be active for `rxondelay` before COR is asserted to `app_rpt`.
-The default is `0`.
+The default is `0`, maximum is 60000 (60000ms = 60s).
 Leave this setting at `0` or commented out for normal "repeater" or other full duplex nodes.

 Sample: